janayuv/import-manager/DEPLOYMENT.md

 **Triggers:** Git tags starting with `v` (e.g., `v1.0.0`) **What it does:**

-- Builds production binaries for all platforms
+- Builds production binaries for Windows only
 - Creates GitHub releases with downloadable assets
 - Signs applications (if secrets are configured)
 - Supports universal macOS builds (Intel + Apple Silicon)